Expanding business during pandemic

 Stimulus spending is helping move that idea forward.

-“I’ve seen a few customers go you know what, I’ve been waiting to get my car repaired last couple weeks.
+“I’ve seen a few customers go, you know, I’ve been waiting to get my car repaired [the] last couple weeks.
 Last couple months,” said Hoberecht.
-“I’ve got the stimulus now let’s go ahead and get this repaired.”
+“I’ve got the stimulus, now let’s go ahead and get this repaired.”

 The idea to update the shop and move in new ideas has been coming for a while.